pronovic/apologies/DEVELOPER.md

 ## Packaging and Dependencies

-This project uses [Poetry](https://python-poetry.org/) to manage Python packaging and dependencies.
+This project uses [Poetry v2](https://python-poetry.org/) to manage Python packaging and dependencies.
 Most day-to-day tasks (such as running unit tests from the command line) are orchestrated through Poetry.

 A coding standard is enforced using [Black](https://pypi.org/project/black/), [isort](https://pypi.org/project/isort/) and [Pylint](https://pypi.org/project/pylint/).
 Python 3 type hinting is validated using [MyPy](https://pypi.org/project/mypy/).
 To reduce boilerplate, classes are defined using [Attrs](https://www.attrs.org/) (see this [rationale](https://glyph.twistedmatrix.com/2016/08/attrs.html)).

-To add dependencies use `poetry add package` (for runtime dependencies) or `poetry add --group dev package` (for development environment dependencies).

-To update dependencies, use `poetry update`.
-This will update all of the dependencies without taking you past any major version changes that are likely to be incompatible.
-If you want to update a single package, use `poetry update package`.
-If you want to update past a major version change, either specify the version like `poetry add package=^2.0.3` or get the latest with `poetry add package@latest`.
-[PEP 508](https://peps.python.org/pep-0508/) specifications are also supported.

 ## Vulnerability Scanning